 Frontier Battles came about sort of accidentally, as a part of our long-ago failed “Classic Wargames” program.
 The idea was to craft a large game on an unusual topic that I could complete relatively quickly (so the topic would have to concern something I already knew a lot about).
 Battles of 1866 was originally offered as one game with many battles inside the box, and it got the “large” and “obscure” parts down pretty well.
 “Quickly,” not so much.

 My graduate school advisor, James V.H.
 Melton, once advised me that teaching about a subject in which you’re a specialist is particularly difficult, “because you’re always looking for nuance, and nuance doesn’t really tell the story.”
 And I think that applies to historical game design as well.
-I assembled a very deep research base for all of the Battles of 1866 games, and that no doubt greatly hampered their completion.
+I assembled a very deep research base (academic-history-deep, not wargame-design-deep) for all of the Battles of 1866 games, and that no doubt greatly hampered their completion.
 They’re based on archival research in Vienna’s Kriegsarchiv, plus hundreds of published primary and secondary sources.
 I did my dissertation on the 1866 war and had a lot of material to use.
 Too much, really.

 I was fortunate, through no fault of my own, to have promised that the games would use a very simple engine that we’d deployed before in a couple of American Civil War titles.
 That kept me from layering on special rules for every strange event and special unit, and forced me to tend to the craft of game design.